Organon & Co.: Medicaid fraud

 In 2007, whistleblower lawsuits were filed against Organon in federal courts in Massachusetts and Texas.
-Organon was accused of selling its anti-depression medication Remeron at a discount to nursing home pharmacies (in order to encourage use), yet filing claims to Medicare for reimbursement at the full, undiscounted price.
+Organon was accused of selling its anti-depression medication Remeron at a discount to nursing home pharmacies in order to encourage use, yet filing claims to Medicaid for reimbursement at the full, undiscounted price.
 Organon agreed to settle the case for $31 million in October 2014.